Introduction to MySQL Interview Questions and Answers

 - Consistency: This ensures the database changes according to the successfully committed transactions.

 Q10.
-Explain a few pros and cons of MySQL?
+Explain a few pros and cons of MySQL.

 Answer:

-Given below are few pros and cons:
+Given below are a few pros and cons:

 Pros: